Carson and Others v The United Kingdom (2010): Dissenting Opinions

 All pensioners living abroad (whether or not they received the annual increase) had a common characteristic - their buying power was decreased every year based on the drop in currency exchange rates.
 Those pensioners who lived in the UK received inflationary increases every year.
 Those pensioners living abroad who received the increase received the same increase as those in the UK regardless of the increase of the inflationary rate in their own country.
 For those countries that had higher inflationary rates then UK pensioners living in those countries would find their UK state pension depreciating compared to those pensioners living in the UK.
 Those pensioners living in countries like South Africa who did not receive annual increases found that their UK state pension was depreciating at an even faster rate.
 In Carson's case this was significant.
 In the period 2000-2005 she found that her weekly UK state pension had fallen by 28%.
 Comparing this to a pensioner living in the UK the comparative loss increased further with time.

-The dissenting judges could see no relevant differences between the those UK pensioners that lived abroad and received the annual increase and those that lived abroad and didn't receive the increase, and could see no justification for such a radical difference in the UK state pension received.
+The dissenting judges could see no relevant differences between those UK pensioners that lived abroad and received the annual increase and those that lived abroad and didn't receive the increase, and could see no justification for such a radical difference in the UK state pension received.
 In addition, they were not persuaded by the UK government to decide otherwise and that their argument went against the spirit of Article 14 of the convention.